brianthelion/xeed/README.md

-`xeed.py` is an extremely compact project bootstrap -- "seed" -- that only depends on Python stdlib.
+`xeed` is an extremely compact project bootstrap — "seed" — that only depends on Python stdlib.

-`xeed.cfg` is the templated configuration file that allows `xeed.py` to be both compact and extensible.
+`xeed.d/` holds the configuration files that make `xeed` both compact and extensible.

 # Quick start
 ```